 By Michael Svac, USA Hockey Central District Disabled Hockey Representative

 Try hockey is for everyBODY and that includes those with disabilities.
-The Chicago Blackhawks Blind Hockey team, led by team manager, Stephanie Sim, were recently very busy as they prepared for yet another successful Try Hockey For Free event.
+The Chicago Blackhawks Blind Hockey team, led by team manager, Stephanie Sim, was recently very busy as they prepared for yet another successful Try Hockey For Free event.
 The Try Hockey For Free clinic was held as part of Come Play Hockey Month on Saturday, November 9 at Center Ice of DuPage in Glen Ellyn, Ill.

 “Today was a great day as we were able to host another successful ‘Try Hockey’ event for those with vision impairments.
 Because of this amazing event we were able to add two new players to our outstanding program which is part of the Chicago Blackhawks organization,” said Stephanie.
 “The preparation work by our many volunteers was greatly appreciated as these new individuals with vision impairments have the opportunity to now be a hockey player and be part of the Chicago Blackhawks Blind Hockey Team.”